 There is one universal trait that unifies all types of meetings – people spend their time communicating to find a solution for the problem or achieve certain goals.
-You must prepare whether you are planning meeting new business partners or doing a routine gathering of the team members engaged in a project.
+You must prepare whether you are planning a meeting with new business partners or doing a routine gathering of the team members engaged in a project.
 Careful planning is the key to conducting efficient meetings that solve problems.
 Our business meeting planning checklist is designed to help plan meetings quickly and correctly.

 Meeting preparation: Why would I waste time on that?